People-Places-Solutions/floodmodeller-api/docs/source/user_guide/xml2d.rst

 Add and remove functionality
 --------------------------------
 We can update the xml file directly from the API by adding and removing various properties.
-Imagine that we start with an almost blank xml file that passes the validation by
+Imagine that we start with an almost blank xml file that passes the validation,

 .. code:: python

     model = XML2D()

-First we can change the variable that already exists.
-For instance we can change the value of the topography
+First we can change a variable that already exists.
+For instance we can change the value of the topography,

 .. code:: python